Most Reverend Ramón Bejarano

 During his tenure in the Central Valley, he served as chaplain to the Migrant Ministry, celebrating Mass for families and workers in migrant camps, providing the sacraments and counseling.
 He served as the spiritual director for the Spanish Catholic Radio in the area.
 And he served in leadership positions at the Stockton diocese as a member of the Presbyteral Council, the Diaconate Board, the Preparatory Commission for the Diocesan Synod of 2005, and the College of Consultors.

-Auxiliary Bishop Bejarano is part of Bishop Robert W. McElroy’s leadership team, which includes Auxiliary Bishop John P. Dolan.
+Auxiliary Bishop Bejarano is part of Bishop Robert W. McElroy’s leadership team.
+Bishop Bejarano is serving as Vicar for Clergy on a temporary basis.
 While serving the entire diocese, Bishop Bejarano will focus on serving the Hispanic Catholic community of the diocese.
-Appointed as Vicar for Justice, Life and Peace.
+He serves as Vicar for Justice, Life and Peace.